jacktampan/frankenwp/README.md

 - `WORDPRESS_DB_HOST`: The WordPress database host.
 - `WORDPRESS_TABLE_PREFIX`: The WordPress database table prefix.
 - `WORDPRESS_DEBUG`: Turns on WordPress Debug.
-- `FORCE_HTTPS`: Tells WordPress to use https on requests.
-This is beneficial behind load balancer.
-Defaults to true.
 - `WORDPRESS_CONFIG_EXTRA`: use this for adding WP_HOME, WP_SITEURL, etc

 See <https://hub.docker.com/_/wordpress> for more WordPress-specific configuration.